John Tumpane

-John Francis Tumpane (born May 4, 1983) is an American Major League Baseball umpire wearing number 74.
+John Francis Tumpane (born May 4, 1983), nicknamed "the Ripper" is an American Major League Baseball umpire, who wears number 74.

 Umpiring career

 He made his major league umpiring debut on August 2, 2010.
 He umpired in six major league games in 2010, and returned in 2011, umpiring in 68 games.
 On July 1, 2016, Tumpane was promoted to the full-time MLB umpiring staff.

-In August 2015, Dodgers catcher Yasmani Grandal complained about Tumpane’s strike zone, saying "This whole season I’ve been fighting that guy...
-It's one of those frustrating things where you don't really know what it is he's going to call."
-In October 2020, third baseman Josh Donaldson tweeted his opinion that Tumpane was a "Top 3 worst ump in the game," adding "Trust me this guy has no idea what the zone is in the rule book."
+Tumpane is known for his emphatic and demonstrative strikeout signal in which he hammers his right fist in the direction of the right-hand batter's box in a similar fashion to stabbing, which has earned him the nickname "The Ripper".

 Notable games

 On August 21, 2015, he was the home plate umpire in Houston for Mike Fiers' no-hitter against the Los Angeles Dodgers.
 On May 4, 2018, he was the home plate umpire for Walker Buehler, Tony Cingrani, Yimi Garcia, and Adam Liberatore's of the Los Angeles Dodgers combined no-hitter against the San Diego Padres.
 On August 25, 2020, Tumpane was the second base umpire for a no-hitter thrown by Lucas Giolito of the Chicago White Sox against the Pittsburgh Pirates.

-For game 2 of the 2020 American League Championship Series, played on October 12, 2020, Tumpane was credited with a 99.3% correctly called game in which he correctly called as ball or strike 134 of 135 pitches at which a batter did not swing.
+In game 2 of the 2020 American League Championship Series, on October 12, 2020, Tumpane correctly called 134 of 135 pitches at which a batter did not swing.

-On September 27, 2022, Tumpane, serving as first base umpire, called an MLB-record 3 balks on Miami Marlins pitcher Richard Bleier while Bleier was pitching to the same batter; Bleier had never been called for a balk in his MLB career previously, over the course of 303 games in seven seasons.
-CBS Sports opined: "Some balks are obvious.
-Those are not...
-You almost have to be looking for a reason to call a balk to ring Bleier up on that motion three -- again, three! -- times in a single inning."
+On September 27, 2022, Tumpane, serving as first base umpire, called an MLB-record 3 balks on Miami Marlins pitcher Richard Bleier while Bleier was pitching to the same batter in a single at bat.
+Bleier had never been called for a balk in his MLB career previously, over the course of 303 games in seven seasons.
+It was the only time since at least 1900 that one pitcher was called for a balk three times in a single plate appearance.